Bay History, Family Crest & Coats of Arms

 - Charles Ulrick Bay (1888-1955), American businessman and diplomat.
 He was the United States Ambassador to Norway from 1946 to 1953

 - Jason Raymond Bay (b.
-1978), Canadian Major League Baseball player
+1978), Canadian Major League Baseball left fielder, National League Rookie of the Year in 2004, recipient of the Silver Slugger Award in 2009

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.